kashifimteyaza/FinalProjectCS7775/README.md

 # FinalProjectCS7775
-This repository contains code for final project CS775.
+This repository contains code for the final project CS775.